 Protecting Your Shared Encryption Key in the Future

-- Administrative access in Ocean is required to change the shared encryption key.
+- Administrative access in Ocean is required to change the Shared Encryption Key.
 As a result, you should limit admin privileges to a small number of trusted users.
 However, always ensure that you have redundancy, in case an admin user leaves the organization.

 - Ocean allows you to save a "hint".
 Make an effort to ensure that the hint will always allow an admin user to recover the key.
 This might include noting a secondary storage location.